markgbeckett/jupiter_ace/getting_started/README.md

 Before powering off, it is worthwhile to check that you have saved your work successfully and, to do this, you use `VERIFY`.
 Connect the audio out on your cassette recorder/ PC to the Ear socket on the Minstrel 4th.
 Rewind the tape to just before the saved session and (continuing with our example) enter `VERIFY MYWORDS`.
 You can then play back the saved audio, so that the Minstrel 4th can check it agrees with what is in memory.

-To load your work back into memory from cassette on the Minstrel 4th, (having connected the cables as for VERIFY) use
+Similarly, to load your work back into memory from cassette (having connected the cables as for VERIFY), use

 ```
 LOAD MYWORDS
 ```

 If you have a Minstrel 4D, you can store your work onto a suitably formatted SD card.
 The Forth procedure is similar to saving to cassette, though there are no cables to connect and no Record button to press: if you are saving to the Minstrel SD card, the computer will automatically ensure the data is recorded to the card.
 During the save operation, the screen border will show thin, horizontal, black and white lines, which indicate that data is being written to the SD card.
+The computer will also automatically VERIFY the data, so there is no need to do that.

 You load your work back into memory from the SD card via the built-in menu system, using 'Browse SD Card'.

 ![Saving your work on the Minstrel 4th](intro_6.png)

-If using a cassette recorder, it is worth noting that the Minstrel 4th and, to a lesser extent, the Minstrel 4D are hard of hearing.
-When using a cassette, you will need to play back your saved audio at a high volume (though, thankfully, you will not hear it, as it goes straight into the computer's Ear socket).
+If using a cassette recorder (or a PC sound card), it is worth noting that the Minstrel 4th and, to a lesser extent, the Minstrel 4D are hard of hearing.
+You will need to play back your saved audio at a high volume (though, thankfully, you will not hear it, as it goes straight into the computer's Ear socket).
 In my experience, you should set a tape recorder to play-back at around three quarters of maximum volume (or, on a PC, full volume is likely to be needed).

 Trial and error is required to get a reliable process for saving and loading to cassette, so it is worthwhile to get to grips with this early on.
-This is a little easier on the Minstrel 4D, which will show lines on the screen border when loading (and saving) the dictionary.
-When loading, you should adjust the volume to try to get even-sized black and white lines.
+This is a little easier on the Minstrel 4D, which will show lines on the screen border when loading the dictionary.
+You should adjust the volume to try to get even-sized black and white lines.
 You can also adjust the threshold volume on the 4D to support a wider range of audio sources (see the manual for details).

 ## Next steps

-This is the end of your quick tour of the Minstrel 4th and Minstrel 4D.
+This is the end of your quick tour of the Minstrel 4th (and Minstrel 4D).
 However, there are lots of other resources available to help you take your next steps.

 The Minstrel 4th uses a variant of Forth, called Ace Forth, developed for an early 1980s micro called the Jupiter Ace.
 The Minstrel 4th is fully compatible with the Ace and runs the same monitor and Forth system as the Ace did.
 Software written for the Ace (and books about the Ace) should work on (and be relevant to) the Minstrel 4th.
-In particular, the original Ace user guide, called "Jupiter Ace Forth Programming" by Steven Vickers, is an excellent book for learning to program the Minstrel 4th/ 4D.
+In particular, the original Ace user guide, called "Jupiter Ace Forth Programming" by Steven Vickers, is an excellent book for learning to program the Minstrel 4th.
 It was recently re-printed to celebrate the Ace's 40th birthday, so is relatively easy to find on retro-computing auction sites.
 Further, along with lots of software and other materials, you can find a PDF copy of the user guide on the [Jupiter Ace archive website](https://www.jupiter-ace.co.uk).

-Hopefully, you will go on to have a great deal of fun programming your Minstrel 4th/ 4D, and to become a convert to the Forth way.
-However, even if you do not, you will still be able to enjoy the wide range of software that others have written for the (Jupiter Ace and) Minstrel 4th/ 4D.
+Hopefully, you will go on to have a great deal of fun programming your Minstrel 4th, and to become a convert to the Forth way.
+However, even if you do not, you will still be able to enjoy the wide range of software that others have written for the (Jupiter Ace and) Minstrel 4th.